 “Hendren sees the world as it might flex and bend. . . .
 With

-intimacy, curiosity, and a bright sense of possibility, [she]
+intimacy, curiosity, and a bright sense of possibility,

-world around us." -Kirkus Reviews (starred review)
+with the world around us.” —Kirkus Reviews (starred

 “The questions [Hendren] asks. . . spark a contagious curiosity. .